mark-watson/haskell_book/manuscript/kgcreator.md

 ```

 Since both of these functions return IO monads, I could add "debug" print statements that should be helpful in understanding the data being operated on.

+The code defines two functions for processing text files in a directory:

+* **`processFilesToRdf`**: Processes text files and their corresponding metadata files (with `.meta` extension) in a given directory.
+It converts the content into RDF triples using `textToTriples` and writes the concatenated triples to an output RDF file.

+* **`processFilesToNeo4j`**:  Processes text files and metadata files to generate Cypher statements for Neo4j.
+It uses `textToCypher` to create Cypher data from file content, combines it with predefined Neo4j category node definitions, and writes the result to an output file.

+### Key Points

+* **File Handling:**  It utilizes `getDirectoryContents` for file listing, `filter` for selecting text files, and `writeFile` for output.

+* **Data Transformation:** `textToTriples` and `textToCypher` are functions that convert text content into RDF triples and Cypher statements, respectively.

+* **Metadata Handling:**  It expects metadata files with the same base name as the text files but with a `.meta` extension.

+* **Output:** The generated RDF triples or Cypher statements are written to specified output files.

+* **`neo4j_category_node_defs`:** A variable holding predefined Cypher node definitions for Neo4j categories.

+This code relies on external modules like `FileUtils`, `GenNeo4jCypher`, `GenTriples`, and `Database.SQLite.Simple` for specific functionalities.

 ## Wrap Up for Automating the Creation of Knowledge Graphs